 The Canning legacy

-When girls return to Hanford after years away, they remark (with considerable relief and joy), how little has changed: the curriculum may include ICT as well as Art Appre, the tree may have lost a few branches and there may even be electronic locks on some of the doors, but they are pleased to learn that the girls still love to climb the tree, play on the see-saw, make dens in Chestnut and jumps in Tumbledown; the Summer Play continues to be performed in the shade of the cedar tree; there are still early morning rides up Hod and Ham; the Nativity still takes place in the hall during Advent; and Mrs C’s Day is still one of the major events of the early Autumn.
+When girls return to Hanford after years away, they remark (with considerable relief and joy), how little has changed: the curriculum may include ICT as well as Art Appre, the tree may have lost a few branches and there may even be electronic locks on some of the doors, but they are pleased to learn that the girls still love to climb the tree, make dens in Chestnut and jumps in Tumbledown; the Summer Play continues to be performed in the shade of the cedar tree; there are still early morning rides up Hod and Ham; the Nativity still takes place in the hall during Advent; and Mrs C’s Day is still one of the major events of the early Autumn.
 Above all, they are delighted to see that the girls are happy and enjoy a freedom of mind and spirit which I think is unique to this school.

 ‘Hold fast that which is good’